-- When the Complaint Committee finds the licensee in violation of the Dental Practice Act, it will ask the licensee to voluntarily enter into a Stipulation and Order to place conditions and/or limitations on their license.
+- When the Practitioner Review Committee finds the licensee in violation of the Dental Practice Act, it will ask the licensee to voluntarily enter into a Stipulation and Order to place conditions and/or limitations on their license.

-- The Stipulation is an agreement between the licensee and the Complaint Committee in which the licensee agrees that certain restrictions should be imposed on their license as a result of the committee having identified areas in which the individual violated the Dental Practice Act.
+- The Stipulation is an agreement between the licensee and the Practitioner Review Committee in which the licensee agrees that certain restrictions should be imposed on their license as a result of the committee having identified areas in which the individual violated the Dental Practice Act.

-- The Order is issued by the full board when it has reviewed and ratified the Stipulation between the Complaint Committee and the licensee.
+- The Order is issued by the full board when it has reviewed and ratified the Stipulation between the Practitioner Review Committee and the licensee.
 The Order implements the terms of the stipulation.
 The Stipulation and Order are incorporated into one written document.

 Types of disciplinary actions:

 - Conditional license.
 This permits the individual to continue to practice, but must meet certain conditions within a specified time period.

 - Limited / restricted license.
 This permits the individual to continue to practice, but only within well-defined parameters.
 Some orders allow for the limitation to be lifted once certain conditions are met.

 - Suspension.
 This requires the individual to cease all practice until the suspension is lifted.